akermu/emacs-libvterm/README.md

 `/etc/fish/conf.d/` for `fish`.

 When using vterm Emacs sets the environment variable INSIDE_EMACS in the subshell to ‘vterm’.
-Usually the programs check this variable to determine whether they are running inside emacs.
+Usually the programs check this variable to determine whether they are running inside Emacs.

 Vterm also sets an extra variable EMACS_VTERM_PATH to the place where the vterm library is installed.
 This is very useful because when vterm is installed from melpa the Shell-side configuration files are in the EMACS_VTERM_PATH inside the /etc sub-directory.
-After a package update, the directory name changes, so, a code like this in your bashrc could be enough to load always the latest version of the file from the right loation without coping any file manually.
+After a package update, the directory name changes, so, a code like this in your bashrc could be enough to load always the latest version of the file from the right location without coping any file manually.

 ```
 if [[ "$INSIDE_EMACS" = 'vterm' ]] \